Investment Objective

 Introduction

-Inflation pressures on consumers also eased, with the annual inflation rate dropping to 1.8% in December from 2.1% in the previous month.
-This was the lowest inflation rate in nearly three years, as prices for food & non-alcoholic beverages, alcoholic beverages & tobacco, and transport all moderated.
+Inflation pressures on consumers also eased, with the annual inflation holding steady at 1.8% in January from 2.1% in the previous month.
+This was the lowest inflation rate in over three years, as prices for food & non-alcoholic beverages, housing & utilities, and recreation all moderated.

 Market environment and performance